Topic 2: Forces and Moments

 A2:

-Q3: A small metal bead is suspended from a thread in Earth’s gravitational field and then charged and placed in a uniform electric field.
-Identify and describe the forces acting on the bead in each scenario.
+Q3: A small metal bead is suspended from a thread (gravity only), then charged and placed in a uniform electric field.
+Identify the forces in each case and how tension changes.

 A3:

-Q4: Compare contact versus non-contact forces by giving two distinct engineering examples where each type is dominant.
+Q4: Compare contact vs non-contact forces with engineering examples where each dominates.

 A4:

-- Contact: Brakes on a car (frictional force between pads and rotor); Gears in a gearbox (normal forces between teeth).
+- Contact: brake pads on a rotor (frictional torque); geared transmissions (normal forces between teeth).

-Q5: Derive the expression for the net force on a body moving horizontally through a viscous fluid when both drag and an applied force act on it, and state the condition for terminal velocity.
+Q5: Derive the net horizontal force on a body in a viscous fluid with an applied force, and state the terminal-velocity condition (laminar case).

 A5: